 - Operations Management

 Core Courses: You will develop your ability to analyze business information, understand business functional areas, and be a responsible leader.
 You must meet the requirements for all eight courses.
 However, if you have taken similar post-graduate courses in another MBA program, you may qualify for transfer credits equaling up to eight quarter-units (typically two courses).

 - Organizational Behavior and Management

 - Marketing Management

 - International Business

 - Doing Business in World Regions (Note: Required travel course)

 - Managing Creativity and Innovation

-Concentration Courses: You can earn a general management degree by completing three courses from any of the concentrations or you can tailor your MBA to your career goal by selecting a concentration in finance, marketing, international management or entrepreneurship.
+Concentration Courses: You can earn a general management degree by completing three courses from any of the concentrations or you can tailor your MBA to your career goal by selecting a concentration in finance, marketing, business analytics, international management or entrepreneurship.